 – Which tools can assist in narrative and messaging designs that connect to Chinese and Western millennial consumers of tomorrow?

-“Hi, the cultural branding experiment is part of my PhD that I conduct as a external PhD-candidate at the University of Twente in the Netherlands and in collaboration with the Shanghai Jiao Tong University.
+“The cultural branding experiment is an extension of my PhD that I conduct as a external PhD-candidate at the University of Twente in the Netherlands and executed in collaboration with the Shanghai Jiao Tong University.
 I am immensely fascinated by the way Chinese millennial consumers shape their own path towards modernity.
 Through my PhD-research I develop a modern cultural identity theory of Chinese millennials.
-And now it is time for my biggest PhD-research … Maybe even too big.. but that is needed to zoom in on the emerging lifestyles that are part of every good brand narrative, to focus not only on China because that far too often leads to a cultural blindspot, and with experts in the field to ensure value for practice and to be able to tackle the most challenging and interesting questions together.
-I am excited and nervous for this big of an adventure at the same time.
-But innovating with knowledge is what I love to do … so there is no other option.
-Fingers crossed.
+And now it is time to extend my PhD-research to branding practice.
+Together with experts in the field I am tackling the most challenging and interesting questions in cultural branding practice.”

 Previous PhD-research studies have led to understanding: